Dowry: Origins

 There is a scholarly debate on Goody's theory.
-Sylvia Yanagisko argues, for example, that there are a number of societies including parts of Japan, Southern Italy, and China, that do not support Goody's claim that dowry is a form of female inheritance of male property.
+Sylvia Yanagisako argues, for example, that there are a number of societies including parts of Japan, Southern Italy, and China, that do not support Goody's claim that dowry is a form of female inheritance of male property.
 She notes that Goody's is an evolutionary model in which these historical variables may not be the decisive factors today.
 Susan Mann argues, in contrast, with examples where even in late Imperial China, dowry was a form of female inheritance.

-Stanley J. Tambiah (Goody's co-author on the earlier "Bridewealth and Dowry") later argued that Goody's overall thesis remained pertinent in North India, although it required modification to meet local circumstances.
+Stanley J. Tambiah later argued that Goody's overall thesis remained pertinent in North India, although it required modification to meet local circumstances.
 He points out that dowry in North India is only partially used as a bride's conjugal fund, and that a large part goes directly to the groom's joint family.
 This would initially seem to discount Goody's model, except that in North India, the joint family is composed of the groom's parents, his married brothers and unmarried sisters, and their third generation children.
 This joint family controlled this part of the dowry, which they used to help fund their own daughter/sister's dowries.
 But when the parents die, and the joint family partitions, this jointly held wealth was then divided among the married sons, such that ultimately, the bride's dowry given to the joint family returned to her and her husband as their "conjugal fund."

 Schlegel and Eloul expanded on Goody's model through further statistical analysis of the Ethnographic atlas.
 They argue that a major factor in determining the type of marriage transaction is the type of property controlled by the household.
 Bridewealth circulates property and women, and is typical of societies where property is limited.
 Dowry concentrates property and is found in property owning classes or commercial or landed pastoral peoples.
 When families give dowry, they not only ensure their daughter's economic security, they also "buy" the best possible husband for her, and son-in-law for themselves.